ltsaiete/proffy/server/README.md

 - [] Only admins should be able to create subjects
 - [x] The system should not allow to create a subject with an existing name
 - [x] The system should not allow a teacher to have more than one subject
-- [] The student should not be able to schedule a lesson beginning in less than 30 mins after a class he has already scheduled
+- [x] The student should not be able to schedule a lesson beginning in less than 30 mins after a class he has already scheduled
-- [] The system should not allow a student to schedule a lesson when a teacher has already a lesson scheduled for that time
+- [x] The system should not allow a student to schedule a lesson when a teacher has already a lesson scheduled for that time
 - [x] Lessons can only be scheduled between 7AM and 6PM
-- [] A lesson must be scheduled for at least 30min
+- [x] A lesson must be scheduled for at least 30min
 - [x] A teacher should have only one schedule range per day
+- [x] The system should not allow to schedule a lesson for a past date

 ## NFRs (Non-Functional Requirements)